 - 4.22.
-One of the biggest changes in the NPPF 2021 was the increased focus on design including through the inclusion of design codes - to create better places in which to live and work and help to make development acceptable to communities. - 4.23.
+One of the biggest foci of the NPPF is design including through the inclusion of design codes to create better places in which to live and work and help to make development acceptable to communities. - 4.23.
 Good quality housing design can improve public health and wellbeing, as well as reducing crime, easing transport problems, and providing supportive neighbourhoods.
-The Building for a Healthy Life (BHL) toolkit by Design for Homes written in partnership with Homes England, NHS England and NHS Improvement encourages healthier lifestyles to be planned into new housing developments.
+The Building for a Healthy Life (BHL) toolkit by Design for Homes4 written in partnership with Homes England, NHS England and NHS Improvement encourages healthier lifestyles to be planned into new housing developments.
 This toolkit is split across three headings of Integrated Neighbourhoods, Distinctive Places and Streets for All.
-Secured by Design (SPD) is the official police security initiative that works to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.
+Secured by Design (SPD)5 is the official police security initiative that works to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.
 The Design Guides cover a range of developments including homes (2019), commercial (2015) and self build (2019). - 4.24.
 The Lifetime Homes Standard has now been taken forward through Building Regulations in the form of a national standard for accessible, adaptable dwellings set out in Part M4(2), Category 2: Accessible and adaptable dwellings, as required under Local Plan Policy AHN3, and M4(3), Category 3: Wheelchair user dwellings.
 It is important that people with disabilities have a genuine choice of homes that meet their requirements for different sizes and types of dwellings in the highest quality environments.
 By way of a benchmark, the Greater London Authority has set the requirement at 10% compliance with M4(3) for new developments.
-The West Surrey Strategic Housing Market
+The West Surrey Strategic Housing Market Assessment 20156 identified that Waverley is likely to see significant increases in people with mobility issues between 2013 and 2033 increasing from 4,878 people to 8,405 an increase of 72.3%.
+The SHMA suggested that need for overall specialist housing for older people calculated would be 14% of the overall household growth. - 4.25.
+In 2010 the number of wheelchair users in England with unmet housing need was estimated at 78,300 households7.
+The 'Mind the Step' report by Habinteg confirmed that a number of local authorities a number of authorities had adopted the policy that 10% of all new homes should be built to full wheelchair standard.

-&lt;sup>4 Design for Homes Building for a Healthy Life July 2020
+4 Design for Homes Building for a Healthy Life July 2020

-&lt;sup>5 Secured by Design design guides
+5 Secured by Design design guides